Reviews You Can Rely On

 Sub-optimal shell shape

 The Exclusky Mountain Bike Helmet is a well-rounded, lightweight option suitable for almost any cycling discipline.
 With a large visor and a high-coverage shell that drops down the back of the head, it's a more viable mountain biking and off-road option than the Giro Register in some ways.
 Twenty-one vents help promote airflow to keep your head fresh, and a mesh interior liner on the front half of the shell prevents bugs from flying into the helmet.
 The straps feature a traditional buckle, a small chin pad, and adjustable ear splitters.
-The harness system is adjustable circumferentially and vertically and pulls tension around the entire head to ensure a secure, comfortable fit.
+The harness system is adjustable circumferentially and vertically, pulling tension around the entire head to ensure a secure, comfortable fit.

 The Exclusky has a few key design issues that keep it from ranking higher in our test field.
 It comes in a single shell size and has the smallest fit range in the test (56-61cm).
 The EPS shell shape is not as refined as our highest-ranked helmets, and a few of our testers with head sizes on the upper edge of its fit range experienced pressure points and discomfort.
 However, for riders with average head sizes, the shell worked great.
 The visor attachment points thread into inserts in the EPS shell, and we found that they unthread easily and can fall out.
 The visor will no longer attach to the helmet if these are lost.
-Riders with average head sizes looking for a versatile model will find a good option in the Exclusky but beware of the construction and design issues we mentioned.
-For a helmet option with better fit compatibility, the Giro Isode MIPS uses a Roc Loc harness system, which helps provide a more custom fit and avoid pressure points and discomfort.
+Riders with average head sizes looking for a versatile model will find a good option in the Exclusky, but beware of the construction and design issues we mentioned.
+For a helmet option with better fit compatibility, the Giro Isode Mips uses a Roc Loc harness system, which helps provide a more custom fit and avoid pressure points and discomfort.

 budget bike helmet - testing helmets isn't half bad.